 Article 2: Social Credit, as used in these Regulations, refers to the status of natural persons with full civil capacity, legal persons and unincorporated organizations' (hereinafter "Information Subjects") compliance with legally prescribed obligations, or performance of contractual obligations, in social and economic activities.

-Social Credit Information as used in the Regulations, refers to objective data and materials that can be used to identify, analyze, and judge the status of Information Subjects compliance with law and performance on agreements.
+Social Credit Information as used in these Regulations, refers to objective data and materials that can be used to identify, analyze, and judge the status of Information Subjects compliance with law and performance on agreements.

 Article 3: These Regulations apply to activities in the administrative region of this city such as the aggregation, collection, and sharing of Social Credit Information; credit incentives and restraints, the protection of Information Subject's rights and interests, and the regulation and development of the credit services industry.

 Where laws and administrative regulations provide otherwise, those provisions control.

 Article 4: Municipal and district people's governments shall set up an institution for deliberation and coordination of the establishment of a social credit system, place the establishment of a social credit system within the Citizens' economic and social development plan , and do the overall work of promoting the establishment of a credit system within that administrative region.

 Municipal and district social credit management departments are responsible for the comprehensive coordination and oversight management of social credit efforts, organizing and laying out each policy measure, and taking responsibility for their implementation.
 Other departments of municipal and district people's governments shall work together to complete social credit work within the scope of their authority.